resba/TGImageArchiveBot/INSTALL.md

-run:
+to install required packages:

-pip install -r requirements.txt
+* pip install -r requirements.txt

-to install required packages.
+setup:
+* put your telegram bot API key from @BotFather into the updater line
+* run python tg.py

 to make the bot work: